Skip to main content

 Main aims for broadband development

-The Malta Diġitali 2022-2027 builds on the progress in the realisation of Malta’s preceding Digital Malta Strategy 2014-2020.
+The Malta Diġitali 2022-2027 strategy builds on the progress in the realisation of Malta’s preceding Digital Malta Strategy 2014-2020.
 The vision is to establish digital as the key driving force for the transformation required to:

 • Make the lives of Maltese citizens better, enable businesses to thrive, and make government services more accessible.